Terms & Conditions For Mobiles

 14.3 The Cancellation Fees payable in accordance with clause 14.2 shall be invoiced by Ice to the Customer and shall be payable immediately upon receipt.

 14.4 The Customer acknowledges that the Cancellation Fees represent a genuine pre-estimate of the loss suffered by Ice due to early termination, having regard to the overall commercial deal between the parties and that the Cancellation Fees do not represent a penalty.
+The Customer further acknowledges that where the Order specifies that the Mobile Equipment is free of charge (or words to that effect), clause 14.2 shall prevail and the cost of the Mobile Equipment shall be repayable by the Customer to Ice.

 14.5 Termination or expiry of the Contract shall not affect any rights, remedies, obligations and liabilities of the parties that have accrued up to the date of termination or expiry, including the right to claim damages in respect of any breach of the Contract which existed at or before the date of termination or expiry.